Student Handbook Quick Navigation

 Each course we deliver has a set enrolment period for you to complete it.
 Most of our qualification course durations are between 1 and 2 years.
 Our Short Courses range between 3 and 6 months.
 Please refer to your Course Handbook for your particular enrolment period.
 Your enrolment period starts at the commencement of your intake, and not when you start submitting assessments.

 You must ensure that all your assignments, including resubmissions, are submitted before your course enrolment period expires, allowing time for marking and resubmissions.
 You must be an active and current student for us to be marking your work.
 We strongly suggest you hand in your last assessment at least 6 weeks prior to expiring.
 This allows for marking time and time for you to resubmit if required.
-If you hand work in the days leading up to your expiry date, you will need to extend.
+If you hand in first assessments in the last 6 weeks leading up to your expiry date, you will need to extend.

 You are responsible for setting yourself a study schedule that means you can complete the course in time.